 Exporters always prioritize favorable shipping conditions while exporting their goods.
 Given the multiple routes available for shipping, there is a wide range of options available to choose.
 One needs to evaluate several factors, such as the time-sensitivity, the size and nature of the product, and the size of the shipping container, before finalizing the shipping container.

-The shipping containers come in standard sizes, which are directed by the International Organisation for Standardisation (ISO).
+The sipping containers come in standard sizes, which are directed by the International Organisation for Standardisation (ISO).
 They are 8, 10, 20, 30, or 40 feet in length, for you to choose from, depending on the size of your shipment.
 However, in an instance when the package size is significantly less than the container size that it is to be shipped in, you may be inclined to share the container space with another exporter, saving yourself the trouble of bearing the costs of an entire container.

 LCL Shipment - Meaning